 Establish a secure websocket connection at:

 User should choose the geographic REGION closest to them, which can be amers, emea or apac.
+You can get the VIP information about complete URL from the product configuration guides for your region.

 Upon successful websocket connection the application begins by logging in and sending the Access token received from previous REST API call.
 A Login request message looks like: